How to Plan Inbound Marketing Campaign Emails

 There are three specific types of emails to include in your campaign, and each serves an important role.

 An effective marketing email lets your subscribers know that you have something valuable to share with them.
-This can include a call-to-action (CTA) that points to a blog, gated content (requires them to fill out a form to get the content), or to inform them of an upcoming event.
-It is purely informative.
+This can include a call-to-action (CTA) that points to a blog, gated content (requires them to fill out a form to get the content), to inform them of an upcoming event, etc. It is meant to be purely informative and to offer something subscribers would find valuable.
+It is of value to you, as a company, because it is nurturing leads to take next steps with you.
+It's putting your brand in front of their eyes and subtly encouraging them to engage with you.

 - Stage in the Buyer's Journey